TusharPyati04/Brain-Tumor-Segmentation-Using-LadderNet-in-MRI-Images/README.md

 ## Overview

-This project applies the LadderNet model for accurate brain tumor segmentation using MRI images.
-The model addresses common challenges in medical imaging like precise tumor localization, limited dataset sizes, and the need for multi-path information flow.
+This project applies the LadderNet model for accurate brain tumor segmentation in MRI images.
+LadderNet builds upon the U-Net architecture by introducing multiple encoder-decoder paths and extensive skip connections, enabling better feature extraction and improved segmentation accuracy.
+It effectively handles challenges like limited medical data, poor tumor localization, and variability in tumor appearance.
+Trained on a labeled Kaggle dataset, the model achieves strong results with a mean accuracy of 90.82% and a ROC AUC of 95.04%, making it suitable for real-world medical image analysis.

-## Motivation

-Accurate tumor segmentation is vital for diagnosis and treatment planning.
-Traditional models struggle with segmentation precision and capturing multiscale contextual information.
-LadderNet, with its multi-U-Net structure and extensive skip connections, offers a robust solution.

 ---